transistorsoft/react-native-background-geolocation/README.md

       url: 'http://posttestserver.com/post.php?dir=cordova-background-geolocation',
       batchSync: false,       // <-- [Default: false] Set true to sync locations to server in a single HTTP request.
       autoSync: true,         // <-- [Default: true] Set true to sync each location to server as it arrives.
-      maxDaysToPersist: 1,    // <-- Maximum days to persist a location in plugin's SQLite database when HTTP fails
       headers: {              // <-- Optional HTTP headers
         "X-FOO": "bar"
       },